The Season to be Jolly

 Guilty.
 I swore off that game last year but when I saw it again last night I couldn’t resist.
 The difficult level was challenging enough to reel me in until I was playing it nonstop holding the tablet hunched for 30 minutes.
 Now, I’m paying for that and will never touch that tablet again – seriously.

 I'm preparing the house for Christmas, but what do we really celebrate during this time?

-Every Christmas, the focus has been more on the songs, decorations, gift shopping, outfits, parties, food, reunions, family, romantic Christmas movies, hookups, Santa Claus, Rudolf, Christmas trees, parols, giving, and receiving.
+Every Christmas, the focus has been more on the songs, decorations, gift shopping, outfits, parties, food, reunions, family, romantic Christmas movies, hookups, Santa Claus, Rudolf, Christmas trees, parols (Christmas star), giving, and receiving.

 “Christ” being the reason for Christmas has become an afterthought or the postscript.